Skip to main content

 PDF documents

-• Created a data source and dashboard to validate and check performance.
+3. Created a data source and dashboard to facilitate validation and performance checks.

 PostgreSQL

-From Grafana's point of view, all data sources are the same while they return data frames.
-The panel's feature request was opened to support Large PDF documents retrieved from PostgreSQL.
+From Grafana's perspective, all data sources are the same because they return data frames.
+We received a feature request for the plugin to enable display of large PDF documents retrieved from a PostgreSQL database.

-Large PDF document retrieved from the PostgreSQL database and displayed in Grafana.
+Large PDF document retrieved from a PostgreSQL database and displayed in Grafana.

-Large PDF document retrieved from the PostgreSQL database and displayed in Grafana.
+Large PDF document retrieved from a PostgreSQL database and displayed in Grafana.

-To install PostgreSQL, we added a container with the latest version of the image postgres.
+To install PostgreSQL, we added a container with the latest version of the postgres image.
 We specified a volume for the folder /docker-entrypoint-initdb.d, which takes care of creating necessary tables and permissions when starting.

 postgres: